TollyH/AssEmbly/Documentation/Language.md

 MAC Number, 678
 MVQ rg1, Number
 ; rg1 is now 678

-MAC Inst, ICR rg1
-Inst
-; rg1 is now 679
 ```

-The first line here results in an error, as a macro with a name of `Number` hasn't been defined yet (macros don't apply retroactively). `MVQ rg0, Number` gets replaced with `MVQ rg0, 345`, setting `rg0` to `345`. `MVQ rg1, Number` gets replaced with `MVQ rg1, 678`, as the `Number` macro was redefined on the line before, setting `rg1` to `678`. `Inst` gets replaced with `ICR rg1`, incrementing `rg1` by `1`, therefore setting it to `679` (macros can contain spaces and can be used to give another name to mnemonics).
+The first line here results in an error, as a macro with a name of `Number` hasn't been defined yet (macros don't apply retroactively). `MVQ rg0, Number` gets replaced with `MVQ rg0, 345`, setting `rg0` to `345`. `MVQ rg1, Number` gets replaced with `MVQ rg1, 678`, as the `Number` macro was redefined on the line before, setting `rg1` to `678`.

-Note that macros cannot contain commas or unclosed quotes (`"`), and surrounding whitespace will be ignored.
+Note that macros cannot contain spaces, commas, unclosed quotes (`"`), characters before or after opening and closing quotes respectively, and surrounding whitespace will be ignored.
+Macros with string literals containing escape characters will have the escape characters resolved **before** the macro is inserted.
 They are case sensitive, and macros with the same name but different capitalisation can exist simultaneously.

 ### `IMP` — File Importing

 The `IMP` directive inserts the contents of another file wherever the directive is placed.
 It allows a program to be split across multiple files, as well as allowing code to be reused across multiple source files without having to copy the code into each file.
-The directive takes a single string operand (which must be enclosed in quotes), which can either be a full path (i.e. `Drive:\Folder\Folder\file.asm`) or a path relative to the directory of the source file being assembled (i.e. `file.asm`, `Folder\file.asm`, or `..\Folder\file.asm`).
+The directive takes a single string operand (which must be enclosed in quotes), which can either be a full path (i.e. `Drive:/Folder/Folder/file.asm`) or a path relative to the directory of the source file being assembled (i.e. `file.asm`, `Folder/file.asm`, or `../Folder/file.asm`).

 For example, suppose you had two files in the same folder, one called `program.asm`, and one called `numbers.asm`.